restoreddev/phpapprentice/content/07-conditionals.md

 echo $language == 'spanish' ? "hola\n" : "hello\n";
 ```

 Lastly, there is another form of a ternary that checks if a value is set and then returns the value to the right of the two question marks if the value is null.
+Otherwise, if the value is set it returns the content of the variable.
 ```php
 echo $IDoNotExist ??
 "Variable not set\n";
 ```